MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

 ## Development Project Setup

-The following section will guide you through the setup steps required for each of the Development Projects you will support.
+The following section will guide you through the setup steps required for each of the Development Projects you'll support.
 In this context a Development Project signifies the required infrastructure and configuration needed to support healthy ALM including configuration of you Dataverse environment that will support the ALM process.

 ### Create Service Connections for DevOps to access Power Platform